nbarsch/spaceheater/README.md

 # spaceheater

-An `R` package that allows flexible geocoding from a column in a data frame of place NAMES or GPS coordinates, and downloads and completes advanced spatial analysis of the locations in such a dataset automatically.
+An `R` package that allows easy and flexible adding of spatial variables to any geocoded dataset.
+Spaceheater is built to be fully automatic by downloading and completing advanced spatial analysis without requiring advanced coding capability by the user.
+This enables a wider research audience to be able to utilize advanced spatial controls previously only available to advanced users.

-This package is being updated as of October 2018 and does not yet contain all functions.
+This package is being updated as of January 2019 and does not yet contain all functions.
 The function spheatLOOKUP is still upcoming, but spheatNAMES and spheatGPS are fully functional.
-The WorldPop extraction code is in beta but should be fully functional.
-Upcoming extraction codes that should be available within the next few months include NASA MODIS Satellite layers, NASA NOAA Nightlights layers, and directions/distance calculations within google maps.
+WorldPop download and option/datatype lookups are all fully functional.
+The WorldPop extraction code is in beta but should be functional, please report any issues.
+Upcoming extraction codes that should be available within the next few months include NASA MODIS Satellite layers, NASA NOAA Nightlights layers, and OPEN STREET MAPS road density calculation.

 Example WorldPop tif that Spaceheater can download and analyze (from WorldPop UK):